rodrigore/ColorDev/README.md

 When a user choose an theme, their theme is save in the localstorage.

-For now, only 4 themes are available (Solarized light-Dark, BlackBoard, Sunburst).

 ## List of themes (Currently)

 * Solarized light